gSchool/job-search-program/README.md

 1. **[Signup for a Google breakout session](https://docs.google.com/forms/d/e/1FAIpQLSceyOGWZDfRc6fjLLdRc_dsVyK4JGPHiYnH5aW3Ar2VlBYVTw/viewform)** (a small group Q&A with a current Google engineer).
 Choose August 19 or September 2.
-2. Did you attend last week's main Google session?
-Fill out [this brief form](https://forms.gle/1ZL3XjdZJRtwaoLXA) by EOD Wednesday so that you land on Google's engineering radar!
+2. Make sure to RSVP on the Google breakout invitation so that they can staff the event with an appropriate number of Google engineers for the small sessions.

 ---